-- Create a multi-use path along University Parkway to Campus. - Ensure that all new development has sidewalks and are interconnected. - Connect the trail network along University Parkway to USI's existing trails and open space network to allow for easy walking and biking. - Work with USI and METS to add additional stops along University Parkway at Majestic Place and the Research and Technology Center.
+- Create a multi-use path along University Parkway to Campus. - Ensure that all new development has sidewalks and are interconnected. - Connect the trail network along University Parkway to USI's existing trails and open space network to allow for easy walking and biking. - Coordinate with INDOT and USI on where and how the trail will connect to the USI campus.
+Negotiations should occur during the redesign of the State Route 62 and University Parkway interchange. - Work with USI and METS to add additional stops along University Parkway at Majestic Place and the Research and Technology Center.